-- Move-In Checklist (required for some) – If intending to charge a security deposit for a rental property, Kentucky landlords must provide a move-in checklist for both parties to agree on any existing damages in the unit so that new damages can be assessed against the security deposit at move-out.
+- Move-In Checklist (required for some leases) – Kentucky landlords collecting a security deposit must provide a move-in checklist for both parties to agree on any existing damages on the rental property.
+This lets the condition of the property receive accurate assessment upon move-out.

 To learn more about required disclosures in Kentucky, click here.

 Kentucky Landlord Tenant Laws

-- Security Deposits – Kentucky landlords have no limit as to what they can charge for a security deposit.
-They must return any unused funds within 30 days of a tenant’s lease ending, though.
+- Security Deposits – Kentucky does not set a maximum cap on what a landlord can charge for a security deposit.
+Upon lease termination, a landlord must return any unused portion of a security deposit within 30 days.

-- Lease Termination – Kentucky tenants can end their month-to-month lease as long as they provide 30 days of notice to their landlord.
-A fixed-term tenant can end their lease early under the following conditions: active military duty, landlord harassment, domestic violence or unit uninhabitability.
+- Lease Termination – Kentucky lets tenants terminate a month-to-month lease with 30 days of advance notice.
+A fixed-term lease can’t be terminated early without active military duty, landlord harassment, uninhabitable property, or domestic abuse.

-- Rent Increases & Fees – Kentucky landlords do not need to provide notice or justification for rent increases.
-They are also not limited to how much they can charge for a rent increase.
-Additionally late fees are capped at $20 or 20% of the rental fee plus reasonable expenses incurred and bounced check fees are capped at $50 per instance.
+- Rent Increases and Fees – Kentucky does not set a maximum cap on rent increase, or require landlords to provide justification or advance notice.
+Late fees are capped $20 or 20% of the rental fee plus reasonable expenses incurred (whichever is greater).
+Returned check fees are capped at $50 per case of insufficient funds.

 To learn more about landlord tenant laws in Kentucky, click here.